Ecampus/tes-xapi/attendance-recipe.markdown

 Optionally, **open** the meeting.
 You do this when you start proceedings.
 You only open the meeting once.

-(If more than one opened statement is received, the most recent one is considered to be be the definitive one.)
+(If more than one opened statement is received, the most recent one is considered to be the definitive one.)

 When the event is opened, time starts elapsing for the event.